Oil Builds On Gains As Recovery Picks Up But Equities Mixed - UrduPoint

 Oil Builds On Gains As Recovery Picks Up But Equities Mixed

-Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod a more cautious line as inflation fears continue to cast a shadow over trading floors
+Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod a more cautious line with inflation fears still casting a shadow over trading floors

-Hong Kong (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod a more cautious line as inflation fears continue to cast a shadow over trading floors.
+Hong Kong (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod a more cautious line with inflation fears still casting a shadow over trading floors.

-While some countries are struggling in their battle with the coronavirus, the general mood among dealers is upbeat that the global economy is rebounding sufficiently strongly as vaccines are rolled out and parts of the planet slowly return to a semblance of normality.
+While some countries are struggling in their battle with the coronavirus, the general mood among dealers is upbeat with the global economy rebounding sufficiently strongly as vaccines are rolled out and parts of the planet slowly return to a semblance of normality.

 And one of the biggest beneficiaries of that is the crude market, with demand for the commodity picking up as people begin travelling again and factories restart.

-Both main contracts have rocketed from the dark days of last April -- when they crashed in reaction to the imposition of lockdowns around the world to contain the pandemic -- helped by top producers slashing output.
+Both main contracts have rocketed from the dark days of last April -- when they crashed in reaction to the imposition of lockdowns around the world -- helped by top producers slashing output.

-But with the world recovery now on track, the 23 oil-rich nations of the so-called OPEC+ group, are now confident that demand will increase enough for them to open the taps further.
+But with the world recovery now on track, the 23 oil-rich nations of the so-called OPEC+ group are confident that demand will increase enough for them to open the taps further.

 On Tuesday, the group agreed to continue lifting output in July, having started slowly doing so in early May.